AntonioCarlini/docs-to-yaml/INDEX-CSV.md

 ### Document Record

-The fields in a Docuemnt record have these meanings:
+The fields in a Document record have these meanings:

 | Field #  | Contents             |
 |----------|----------------------|